twalmsley/fuseki-docker/README.md

-Use this to create a Fuseki image with the UI and admin functions enabled.
+Use this repo to create a Fuseki image with the UI and admin functions enabled.

 First clone the repo then download and unzip Jena Fuseki from [here](https://jena.apache.org/download/) into this directory.